 The Asian Art Museum is one of the largest museums in the Western world devoted exclusively to Asian art.
-Its holdings include nearly 15,000 treasures spanning 6000 years of history, representing cultures throughout Asia.
-Renowned architect Gae Aulenti oversaw the dramatic transformation of the building: it now features 40,000 square feet (3716 square meters) of gallery space, allowing the museum to better fulfill its mission of leading a diverse global audience in discovering the unique material, aesthetic and intellectual achievements of Asian art and culture.
+Home to over thousands of treasures spanning 6000 years of history, the museum serves as a portal to the rich artistic cultures throughout Asia.
+Renowned architect Gae Aulenti oversaw the dramatic transformation of the building, which now features a massive gallery space.
+This majestic destination leads a diverse global audience towards the exploration of the unique, aesthetic and intellectual achievements of Asian art and culture.

 Built in 1922, The Castro Theatre is San Francisco's only remaining movie palace.
 When it's not hosting film festivals, this 1400-seat house runs a repertory calendar heavy on film classics; there is no better place to see The Wizard of Oz.
 The interior reflects the elegance of a bygone era with its red velvet seats and walls that feature molded plaster and fresco detailing.
 The fanciful ceiling, from which an imposing art deco chandelier hangs, is designed to evoke the interior of a Bedouin tent.
 A mighty Wurlitzer organ plays between evening shows and completes the antique feel of the theater.

-The San Francisco Museum of Modern Art houses a permanent collection of over 15,000 works, including 4,700 paintings, sculptures, works on paper, and 9,000 photographs.
+The San Francisco Museum of Modern Art houses a permanent collection of over 15,000 works, including more than 4,700 paintings, sculptures, works on paper, and 9,000 plus photographs.
 Originally opened in 1995, the museum has exhibited the works of Henri Matisse, Richard Diebenkorn, Dorothea Lange, Paul Klee, Cindy Sherman, Matthew Barney and many contemporary artists.
 Designed by Swiss architect Mario Botta, the space itself is a wonder to behold.
-After a major renovation completed in 2016, the SFMOMA now boasts seven floors of art along with exciting new features including a living wall, sculpture garden and impressive views of Yerba Buena Gardens.
+After a major renovation completed in 2016, the SFMOMA now boasts seven floors of art along with exciting features including a living wall, sculpture garden and impressive views of Yerba Buena Gardens.